OfflineIMAP/offlineimap/CONTRIBUTING.rst

 Issues are welcome to both Github_ and the `mailing list`_, at your own convenience.

+Worth the read: `How to fix a bug in open source software`_.

 You might help closing some issues, too. :-)